-Parcels are part of a four-parcel subdivision and meet all of the requirements for legal development.
-Each parcel can have two single-family homes.
-Each parcel has approved four-bedroom septic system designs on file with the county health department.
+Parcel is part of a four-parcel subdivision and meets all of the requirements for legal development.
+Zoning allows for two single-family homes.
+Approved four-bedroom septic system designs on file with the county health department.
 County water is currently unavailable; wells are the most logical choice for water.
 Rainwater catchment is an option.
 (Other strategies are possible.)
 Power is available either by extending the grid, solar and/or generators.
-A community electricity micro-grid is possible if neighbors want to co-create one.
 Click here for RR1 zoning information.

 All four parcels are accessed by a county/state approved 18-foot wide road and have an annual road maintenance agreement, i.e. “Road Association.”
 The Road Association is the only legally binding relationship between the four parcels at this time.

-No, the parcels are undeveloped.
-They have approved septic system designs.
+No, the parcel is undeveloped.
+It has an approved septic system design.
 There is no water or power.

 Are water and power available?

-Where can I see the approved septic system designs?
+Where can I see the approved septic system design?